1.1. Feature Overview

 Support for combining several libraries into a “romlib” image that may be shared across images to reduce memory footprint.
 The romlib image is stored in ROM but is accessed through a jump-table that may be stored in read-write memory, allowing for the library code to be patched.

 Position-Independent Executable (PIE) support.
-Initially for BL31 only, with further support to be added in a future release.
+Currently for BL2, BL31, and TSP, with further support to be added in a future release.

 Support for additional platforms.

 Continued support for the FF-A v1.0 (formally known as SPCI) specification, to enable the use of secure partition management in the secure world.

 Ongoing support for new architectural features, CPUs and System IP.

 Ongoing support for new Arm system architecture specifications.